acscc/acscc.github.io/application.md

 The application form will be made available here at the start of the application.

-We aim to create an inclusive, diverse, sociable, and motivated group of young researchers.
-The group will be a mix of young-career researchers and other climate change stakeholders.
+We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
+Excellent applicants with no previous experiences with complexity research will also be considered.
+We aim for about 40 participants.

 ## Registration